Are you thinking of getting into e-commerce and wondering if it’s worth it? Yeah, so is my mom.

 Three out of four small business owners tap into their savings when starting out.

-That number is higher in e-commerce, with 82% of Amazon sellers bootstrapping their ventures.
+That number is slightly higher in e-commerce, with 77% of Amazon sellers bootstrapping their ventures.

-How much money are we talking?
-Nearly 70% of Amazon sellers surveyed by JungleScout say they spent up to $5,000 to start their business.
+How much money are we talking about?
+Roughly 58% of Amazon sellers surveyed by JungleScout say they spent $5,000 or less to get up and running.
+Another 41% spent up to $10,000 or more to start their business.

 Let’s focus on one of the first steps you’ll take: setting up an e-commerce website.